-Participants are required to attend all eight sessions (September through May with no session in December).
-The sessions run from 9:00 AM to 5:00 PM on Day One and from 9:00 AM to 3:00 PM on Day Two.
-(NOTE: Sessions are held on Friday and Saturday except in March when the session is held on Thursday and Friday.)
-The sessions will be held via zoom and in person.
-See the calendar on page 2 for details.
+Participants are required to attend all eight weekend sessions (September through May with no session in December).
+The in-person sessions run from 11:00 AM to 7:00 PM on Day One and from 8:00 AM to 3:00 PM on Day Two.
+(NOTE: Sessions are held on Friday and Saturday except in March.
+These dates coordinate with the legislative session and are held during the week.)

 Where are the weekend sessions held?

-Our in-person classes will be held at the Hampton Inn in Frankfort.
-Virtual sessions will use zoom.
+The Kentucky class is currently held at the CCDD office in Frankfort.